Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 There was some good news!
 Al’s smile got even wider, and she celebrated with a sip of her coffee.
 "Early!"

 *"Yeah, apparently they found a good one.
-They’re dealing with the HEAT right now…"*
+They’re dealing with the HEAT right now..."*

 "After what happened to *My Other Spaceship,* I’m not complaining..."
 MBG had been informed, and everyone in the Folctha security community - a group that included Allison - was aware of what had happened.
 Though some details were being kept close to the chest, what she’d heard made Al perfectly happy to have her colleagues endure the HEAT’s tender affections.